 The Common Core Standards were created in order to facilitate greater academic progress among K-12 students, and seek to provide consistent academic benchmarks that students must meet.
 While Common Core is a step in the right direction, there are some concerns that need to be addressed before they reach their optimal effectiveness.

 , former governor of Arizona.
 As the chairperson of the National Governors Association in 2006-2007, Napolitano created a task force on education that released a report calling for standardized benchmarks in education.
 That report eventually formed the basis of the Common Core State Standards, which thus far have been adopted by 45 states, Washington, D.C., four U.S. territories and the educational branch of the Department of Defense.

-Today, the Common Core is a set of high-quality, rigorous standards that outline what children should learn, know and be able to do at each grade level in the areas of math and language arts.
+is a set of high-quality, rigorous standards that outline what children should learn, know and be able to do at each grade level in the areas of math and language arts.
 The standards seek to address the variability between state-level educational standards that have for years produced high school graduates with widely ranging academic abilities.

 The Common Core Standards are both relevant and rigorous.
 Students are engaged in activities that build higher-ordered analytical skills, critical thinking skills, and problem-solving skills that are necessary for success in today’s world.
-In that regard, the standards are not focused solely on acquisition of knowledge, but the application of that knowledge as well.
+In that regard, the standards are not focused solely on the acquisition of knowledge, but the application of that knowledge as well.
 Additionally, in states where the standards have been adopted, students receive comparable instruction no matter who their teacher is or what school they attend, which helps eliminate variability in student preparedness.
 Although teachers still have wide latitude in the delivery of lessons, they each have the same target in the end: student

 The Common Core Standards also increase the depth of knowledge children acquire by reducing the breadth of topics they are required to learn.
 Rather than ramrodding subject after subject, teachers are allowed to focus on key topics that are most important for developing understanding and preparing students for future success.
-Furthermore, the Common Core Standards allow teachers to regain the creativity many lost during the era of No Child Left Behind, which, with it’s intense focus on specified curricula and high-stakes testing, led many educators to push creativity aside and teach to the test.
+Furthermore, the Common Core Standards allow teachers to regain the creativity many lost during the era of No Child Left Behind, which, with an intense focus on specified curricula and high-stakes testing, led many educators to push creativity aside and teach to the test.
 With Common Core, teachers are encouraged to ratchet up the ingenuity in an effort to help their students achieve proficiency.

 Lastly, the Common Core sets the stage for increased equity in education.
 The standards do not discriminate based on race, ethnicity or socioeconomic status.
 Students at all schools, be they urban or rural, wealthy or poor, are held to the same high standards.
 In so doing, the achievement gap is closed and children from all parts of the nation are able to acquire the knowledge and skills they need to be successful.
 In essence, the Common Core Standards provide a roadmap for success for all of the nation’s schoolchildren.

 While the Common Core is a step in the right direction, there are many aspects of the standards that are worrisome.
 First, tying learning to relatively static standards seems contrary to the rapidly changing and dynamic world in which we live.
 While the material taught today is relatively unchanged from two decades ago, the skills that children should derive from their learning, as well as the methods by which teachers deliver lessons, have most definitely changed.

 A second critique of the standards is that at this point, they include only math and language arts.
 While the importance of these subjects is paramount, to neglect other subject areas is a mistake.
-The breadth and depth of knowledge to which kids should be exposed goes far beyond English and math.
+The breadth and depth of knowledge to which kids should be exposed go far beyond English and math.
 And that knowledge should include “supplementary” subjects like art, career education, physical education and the like.
 Yet, considering the Common Core Standards for math and language arts took several years to develop, it would be safe to assume that common standards for the plethora of other subjects would take at least a decade to develop and implement.

 However, the greatest concern with the Common Core Standards has yet to be borne out.
-The standards, although research-based and developed by a panel of educational experts including teachers and school administrators, has never been field-tested.
+The standards, although research-based and developed by a panel of educational experts including teachers and school administrators, have never been field-tested.
 Additionally, the speed with which the standards have been adopted and implemented means that some educators have not been properly trained in their implementation.
 This lack of testing, combined with districts ill-equipped to train their teachers, could lead to significant problems with the rollout of the program, especially as standardized tests based on the standards come online in 2015.